rhdeck/react-reality-components/README.md

 ## ARPlaneScene

-A more generalized implementation that mounts an `<ARSKScene />` on a `<ARPlane >` to speed up generation of 2-D content floating in space.
+A more generalized implementation that mounts an `<ARSKScene />` on a `<ARPlane />` to speed up generation of 2-D content floating in space.
+Acts as a geometry.

 ### Props

 Inherits from `<ARPlane />` and `<ARSKScene />` and adds `ppm`: The pixels-per-meter (roughly DPI x 38) to define detail level of your sign.

+**Note** An even higher-level implementation that smushes the node props in is available as `<ARPlaneSceneNode />`

 # Enhanced Geometries